joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/responding-to-error-events-and-status.md

 The following example uses a `netStatusHandler()` function to test the value of the `level` property.
-If the `level` property indicates that an error has been encountered, the code traces the message “Video stream failed”.
+If the `level` property indicates that an error has been encountered, the code traces the message "Video stream failed".

     package
     {